jpehkone21/PWP/meetings.md

 ### Action points
 *List here the actions points discussed with assistants*

-- We were missing a concept diagram.
+- Concept diagram was not done correctly, needs fixing.
 TODO for next time.
 - More explaining todo on the application, and why a user would want to use the app.
 - Service needs explaining for next deadline.
 - More info about related work.